-Exploratory visuals work well when there’s a high volume of data to be visualized.
+Exploratory visuals work well when there’s a high volume of data to visualize.
 The designer tolerates some level of noise in the visual to give the viewer more granularity.
 Because of the granularity of the data, exploratory visuals are often interactive rather than static.
 For example, the visual could use a drill-down feature to show or hide the various paths available to the viewer.
 In this case, the visual functions as an interface to the data.

 Though they’re not as popular, exploratory visualizations have been gaining prominence in recent years with the rise of big data.
-The high volume of data, and varied data sets that have become common today can only be analyzed using exploratory visuals.
+The high volume of data and varied data sets that have become common today can only be analyzed using exploratory visuals.